Lactate threshold

 DELaktatschwelle

-Lactate threshold is used loosely for two points: LT1 (aerobic threshold, ~2 mmol/L), where blood lactate first rises above baseline, and LT2, the highest intensity sustainable without progressive accumulation.
-LT2 is often approximated by OBLA, a fixed ~4 mmol/L criterion, or by MLSS, the highest steady-state workload — these correlate but are not identical, and absolute values vary by protocol and individual.
-Training near these thresholds increases mitochondrial enzymes and lactate clearance, raising sustainable workload.
+Lactate threshold is used loosely for two points.
+LT1 (the aerobic threshold, around 2 mmol/L) is where your blood lactate first rises above baseline.
+LT2 is the highest intensity you can sustain without lactate piling up progressively.
+LT2 is often approximated two ways.
+One is OBLA, a fixed cutoff around 4 mmol/L. The other is MLSS, the highest steady-state workload you can hold.
+These two correlate, but they are not identical, and the absolute values vary by protocol and by person.
+Training near these thresholds builds mitochondrial enzymes and improves lactate clearance.
+That raises the workload you can sustain.

 Sources